What is a franchise?

 When you are buying a franchise, you are buying the right to run a smaller, similar, version of an established business model from the franchisor.
 As a franchisee, you will own, run and operate the company, but will follow an existing blueprint.
 Essentially, you are operating your own business under the guise of a larger corporation, the Franchisor.

 What are the advantages and disadvantages of owning a franchise?

 - Working business model

-- Reputation of a big brand name
+- The reputation of a big brand name

 - Ongoing help and support